-Behind an innocuous looking locked wooden door under the Jaguar Paws Temple lies a hidden world.
-Once inside the door our flashlights revealed a network of tunnels which we followed, gawking at long-abandoned staircases and elaborate carvings with a remarkable amount of color left on them.
-Despite the fact that teams of archaeologists have been swarming over the Jaguar Paws Temple for years this areas was only discovered four years ago.
+Behind an innocuous-looking locked wooden door under the Jaguar Paws Temple lies a hidden world.
+Once inside the door, our flashlights revealed a network of tunnels that we followed, gawking at long-abandoned staircases and elaborate carvings with a remarkable amount of color left on them.
+Despite the fact that teams of archaeologists have been swarming over the Jaguar Paws Temple for years this area was only discovered four years ago.

 Experts believe the carvings in this hidden area were on a smaller temple that was ultimately covered over and swallowed whole when it was expanded to create the Jaguar Paws Temple.
 What they have trouble explaining is why some of the carvings face south when most known Mayan carvings face north.

-This was, by far, the most Indiana Jones experience we’ve had at a Mayan site (and we’ve visit nearly 60 of them).
+This was, by far, the most Indiana Jones experience we’ve had at a Mayan site (and we’ve visited more than 100 of them).
 We honestly expected that big boulder to come rolling down after us at any minute.
 The feeling was heightened by the fact that we weren’t supposed to be in there.
-The area behind the wooden door is technically off limits to everyone but archaeologists.
-If you’re discreet about it you can sometime persuade one of the site’s caretakers to escort you in for a tip.
+The area behind the wooden door is technically off-limits to everyone but archaeologists.
+If you’re discreet about it you can sometimes persuade one of the site’s caretakers to escort you in for a tip.